ILister1/core-project/README.md

 ## Back End

+The back end of the project is driven by a Jenkins pipeline script.
+The Jenkinsfile itself executes shell(.sh) scripts from my project's 'scripts' directory to run Ansible, pytest, and use Docker to build the images, Docker Compose to push them to the dockerhub image repository, and Docker Swarm to deploy a Docker Stack.

+![jenkinspipe][jenkinspipe]

 ## Front End

 Here is a front-end view of my application.
 It is a simple pythonic HTML based web application, which generates new data every time the web page is refreshed and another HTTP request is made.
 As the focus of this project is the deployment side, the application side is simple, and so is its front-end GUI: